Office: Jenson-Noble 176

 Email: [email protected]

 Degree: D.M.A., Stony Brook University; M.M., The Juilliard School; B.M., University of Michigan

-Dr. Brandwein earned degrees from the University of Michigan (BM), The Juilliard School (MM), and Stony Brook University (DMA).
-She also studied harp and French for one year in Paris and Lyon, France.
-After performing at her doctoral commencement, she was awarded the prestigious Ackerman Award for Excellence in Graduate Studies for high accomplishment in performance and pedagogy.
-Dr. Brandwein’s goal as a teacher is to help her students appreciate and fulfill their artistic potential with confidence, creativity, and courage.
+Rachel earned degrees from Stony Brook University (DMA), The Juilliard School (MM), and University of Michigan (BM), and studied harp and French for one year in Paris and Lyon, France.
+Rachel is on faculty at St. Olaf College and Luther College, and has presented master classes throughout the United States and in Asia.
+Her goal as an educator is to help her students appreciate and fulfill their artistic potential with confidence, creativity, and courage.
 For more information, please visit: www.rachelbrandwein.com